 We went into a pub called The King's Head, and I got an Irish Coffee, and we had a great talk.
-Getting really deep and spiritual, he shared some serious insight with me on my negative thinking.
+Getting really deep and spiritual, he shared some serious insight with me on my negative thoughts.
 "You exist before and after you have a thought."
 He was full of these type of quotes and peace of mind type of sayings.
 "Surrender" was another good word he used.
 He was so easy to talk to, and a great listener, going "yeah, yeah, yeah" to everything, encouraging me to continue sharing.
 And making that closed throat noise of "mmmm" when I said something deep or profound.
 So he was a good buddy on the trip, one of many people I became close with throughout the five day tour.
-Including, Nuha, Carly, Cass, Ashley, James, Faraaz, John.
+Including, Nuha, Carly, Cass, Laura, Ashley, James, Faraaz, Lianna, John.
 Sorry if I forgot any of yas.
 We took it easy that night and went around that area the next day to some beautiful mountainous landscapes and came back to Galway for that Tuesday night.

 When we returned, I ventured off by myself to get some stuff.
 Exploring the city streets of Galway, I kept saying "I'm in Galway" to remind myself to enjoy the scenery.
 I returned to a pub to get my first Guinness and some dinner.
 I sat down alone and shortly after an American guy and his Chinese friend, who was living in Finland, came and sat by me.
 They were environmental scientists who were there studying for a university.
 Building instruments to locate the bad stuff in the air...
 Basically...
 It was a nice little encounter, interesting, And I've never had two scientists ask me if they could sit next to me for dinner before or since.

 I left for another pub called Monroe's where the tour group was, and on my way I asked a couple for directions to this pub.
 They didn't know so I kept walking.
 They soon ran after me saying they had 3G on their phone for Google Maps.
 The girl was Irish, the guy was English, I told him I was studying in England, he said "Whereabouts?"
 I said Bath, he said "Oh I studied acting there!"
 Holy shit!
-He was in the same program I am and his favorite teacher was Mary Steadman who I have now!
+He was in the same program I am and his favorite teacher was Mary Steadman who I took classes with.